esyker/Bitchallenge/README.md

 # Bitchallenge

-This work was produced as part of a challenge held in University of Lisbon in 2017 for the students of Electrical and Computer Engineering.
+This work was produced as part of a challenge held in University of Lisbon for the students of Electrical and Computer Engineering.
 This work achieved the 1st place in the aforementioned challenge.
 `Arduino.io` contains the source code for the Arduino gaming console, where it is possible to play four different classical games:
 * Snake